 Another factor contributing to slow aircraft sales is the fact that other private and business flight options — charters, memberships and fractional ownership — are quickly gaining popularity.

-A good time to buy?pre-owned private aircraft prices were down 16% year over year in August 2017.
+A good time to buy?Although jet sales are down, aircraft manufacturers have been slow to catch on.
+Though some manufacturers have cut back a bit, there is still a large excess of jets available.
+This is driving deep discounts on new jets and fueling a price decrease on pre-owned jets.
+In fact, pre-owned private aircraft prices were down 16% year over year in August 2017.
 Case in point: A 5-year-old plane sold in 2016 was worth just 56% of its original price, down from 2012’s 64% value on jets half a decade old.
 This is a boon for buyers as jet brokers are offering great deals, enticing them to purchase new and pre-owned jets.

 But many experts believe things are starting to look up for aircraft sales.
 With Gulfstream and Bombardier releasing their new jets — the G500 and G600 as well as the Global 7000, respectively — in the coming months, many believe sales activity will begin to slowly and steadily pick up.
 It’s difficult to predict how quickly the market will rebound, but for the time being, buyers are likely to get their hands on some tremendous bargains on both new and pre-owned aircraft.